 Construction is one of the most physically demanding industries that a person can work in.
 The long hours and back-breaking work can easily lead to injuries in the workplace.
 However, there is another serious concern that is afflicting the construction industry.

 The U.S. is currently in the midst of a drug epidemic with an estimated 72,000 deaths related to overdose in 2017.
-Many of these deaths are occuring on construction sites.
-But why is the construction industry in particular being affected?
+Many of these deaths are occurring on construction sites.
+But why is the construction industry, in particular, being affected?
 Here, a Florida OSHA lawyer will discuss the reasons that the construction industry is being plagued by substance abuse.

 Flying Under the Radar

-Drug testing isn’t even performed by a large number of construction firms.
-And due to the steady flow of workers coming and going on a jobsite, many employers don’t bother to verify that their workers are sober on the job.
-Looking the other way could result in an accident on the jobsite that provokes an OSHA inspection.
-If such an injury has occured on your watch, please contact a Florida OSHA lawyer today.
+Unfortunately, a large number of construction firms don’t perform regular drug testing.
+And due to the steady flow of workers coming and going on a jobsite, many employers don’t know where to begin in verifying that their workers are sober on the job.
+Failing to perform drug testing could result in an accident on the jobsite that provokes an OSHA inspection.
+If such an injury has occurred on your watch, please contact a Florida OSHA lawyer today.